gl-inet/docs3.x/docs/setup/gl-xe300/wireless.md

 # WIRELESS

 In `WIRELESS`, you can check the current status and change the settings of the wireless network created by the router.
 The wireless network can be turned on or off by switching the ON/OFF button.
-Also you can enable Guest Wi-Fi(diable default) to provide internet services to your visitors.
+Also you can enable Guest Wi-Fi(disable default) to provide internet services to your visitors.

 **Wi-Fi Name (SSID)**: The name of the Wi-Fi.
 It is not suggested to use unicode characters such as **Chinese**.